pankaj3399/ross-server/API_DOCUMENTATION.md

-# MaturAIze API Documentation
+# MATUR.ai API Documentation

 ## Overview

-The MaturAIze API provides endpoints for AI maturity assessment using the OWASP AIMA framework.
+The MATUR.ai API provides endpoints for AI maturity assessment using the OWASP AIMA framework.
 All endpoints are RESTful and return JSON responses.

 **Base URL**: `http://localhost:4000` (development)